marcmoonen/marcmoonen.github.io/index.md

 [MathGenealogy Link](https://www.mathgenealogy.org/id.php?id=97319)

 ### Industry and entrepreneurship experience
 My research has consistently had a strong industry focus, e.g., with over twenty years of ongoing cooperation in the area of digital subscriber lines (DSL) with Nokia Bell Labs (formerly Alcatel-Bell/Alcatel-Lucent) and in the area of hearing instruments and cochlear implants with Cochlear Ltd, which has resulted in 10+ patents/patent applications as well as several (DSL) standardization contributions.\
 I am a co-founder of conneXounds, a company developing BYOD audio technology for hybrid meeting environments.\
 [Nokia Bell Labs Link](https://www.bell-labs.com/institute/blog/ku-leuven-professor-reflects-20-years-collaboration-bell-labs/)\
 [conneXounds Link](https://www.connexounds.com)

+### Volunteer service
+I held the role of Chair of the EURASIP Fellow Selection Committee (2018-2021) and Chair of the SPS Benelux Chapter (1998-2002).
+I was a member of the SPS Awards Board (2008-2010), the SPS Fellow Reference Committee (2014-2016), the SPS Nominations and Appointments Committee (2024), and the SPS Technical Committee on Signal Processing for Communications (first term 2005-2007, second term 2008-2010).
+I was a member of the ICASSP-2008 Organizing Committee, the EUSIPCO-2010 Organizing Committee (Tutorials Chair), and the EUSIPCO-2015 Organizing Committee (Awards Chair).\
+My editorial leadership roles include Editor-in-Chief for the EURASIP Journal on Advances in Signal Processing (2003-2005) and area editor for ‘Feature Articles’ for the IEEE Signal Processing Magazine (2012-2014).
+I was a member of the editorial board of the IEEE Transactions on Circuits and Systems-II (2002-2003), EURASIP Journal on Advances in Signal Processing (2001-2003), IEEE Signal Processing Magazine (2003-2005), EURASIP Journal on Wireless Communications and Networking (2003-2011), and Elsevier Signal Processing (2007-2011).

 ### Ethics and values
 The circumstances surrounding these out-of-cycle elections have led to a division in the society’s governing bodies.
 Lessons must be learned and collegiality must be restored before anything else.\